TY-Jeong/VacHopPy/README.md

 A3 A3 A3 A3 A1 B1 A1 B2 B2 B1 A3 A1 B1 A3 A3 A4 A1 B7 A1 unknown unknown A1 unknown unknown B1 A1 B1 unknown A1 B3 B3 B3 B3 B3 B3 unknown unknown B7 A7 B1 A1 B3
 maximum Ea : 2.01 eV
 ```

 <div align=center>
 <p>
     <img src="./imgs/counts_before.png" width="550" height="412" />
 </p>
 </div>

-Note that 7 unknown paths were observed.
+VacHopPy found 42 hopping sequences, but there were 7 unknown path.
+The counts for unknown path is represented by 'U' in the bar graph.
 The unknown paths can appear due to two main reasons:

  1. Existence of a new hopping path.

 By examining the unknown paths, we found a new hopping path whose distance and barrier are 3.6471 Å and 3.94 eV.
 After adding the new path, the user can see the counts of unknown paths decreased from 7 to 5, while the counts of the new path became 2.
  ```ruby
  anal_hfo2.add_path('New', 'cn4', 'cn4', 3.6471, 3.94)
  anal_hfo2.print_summary(sort=True)